jvalue/ods/README.md

 Before we can merge your contribution you need to accept your Contributor License Agreement (CLA), integrated into the Pull Request process.

 ## Development
+Please provide your contribution in the form of a pull request.
+We will then check your pull request as soon as possible and give you feedback if necessary.
-You can fork the ODS and create pull requests.
-The pull requests will be reviewed by us and you will get a feedback as soon as possible.
-Please make sure that commits related to an issue (e.g. closing an issue) contain the issue number in the commit message.
+Please make sure that commits related to an issue (e.g. closing an issue) contains the issue number in the commit message.

 ## Project Structure